 - National Urban League

 - United Way

 See related: How to donate unused rewards miles and points

 Pay Yourself Back adds flexibility to your Ultimate Rewards points redemption.
 While redeeming for travel has always been the best option in terms of value, having an alternative can prove very useful.

 Dining remains a lucrative Pay Yourself Back category for Reserve cardholders, but many Preferred users may find it difficult to take advantage of such niche categories as Airbnb and Away.
 On the other hand, small-business owners with Ink cards can find excellent value in the current Pay Yourself Back categories.

 See related: How to earn and use Ultimate Rewards points

-The opportunity to redeem for charitable contributions is also an excellent addition, especially during the pandemic.
+The opportunity to redeem for charitable contributions is also an excellent addition, especially as the world is recovering after the pandemic.
 Many loyalty programs and credit cards allow you to donate unused points and miles but at a lower redemption rate.
-The added 25% value Pay Yourself Back provides can help you contribute more – making your Ultimate Rewards work for a good cause.
+The added 25% value that Pay Yourself Back provides can help you contribute more – making your Ultimate Rewards work for a good cause.